NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Can be subbed and teched
 - 2X
     - Comes out faster
+    - Animation takes two frames longer to leave the ground (opponent is moving on the first airborne frame)
     - Requires and uses 75%
     - Damage reduced from 80 to 60
+    - Is not intangible upon leaving the ground, but low crushes
+    - Fireball comes out six frames faster (8 due to +2 on the ground)
+- RA, RA(A)
-- RA, RA(A) given three grabbable frames at the startup before the teleport
+    - Given three grabbable frames at the startup before the teleport
+    - Startup animations cleaned up
 - GRKnJ moved backwards

 #### Cosmetic

 - Air thrown animation added in properly
+- 4B VFX comes out one frame later

 ### Sakura